Here are three models of change that guide my promotion of climate action.

 - zero-emissions energy for Australia and the world.

-To get change, people need to view the costs as low, reasonable, or inevitable.
-One example of how Australia could reduce the superpower vision cost would be to openly work for a just transition for fossil fuel workers who will lose those jobs.
+Change is more likely when people view the costs as low, reasonable, or inevitable.
+One example of how Australia could reduce the superpower vision cost would be to strive for a just transition for fossil fuel workers.

 Promote each determinant